 - Sinosplice – John Pasden, better known for his work with ChinesePod, doesn’t blog as much as he used to and now tends to focus his writing on linguistic topics that I find fascinating.

-- The New Dominion – one of the only other blogs about Xinjiang is very well-written by a guy who goes by the name “Porfiriy”.
+- The New Dominion (now defunct) – one of the only other blogs about Xinjiang is very well-written by a guy who goes by the name “Porfiriy”.
 His blog is a bit more political than mine – which is completely unfair seeing as this blog is currently blocked while his is available for viewing here in China.
 Ahh!

 - China Sports Review – David does a great job writing about all things China-sports related.
 As long as he continues to keep this blog active I suggest anyone interested in the China sports scene to take a look at this blog.